 Poor Gross Motor Skills

 Many of these children will display poor gross motor skills and appear very clumsy or awkward when participating in sports and physical activities.
-This was not the case for my son.
+This wasn’t the case for my son.
 In fact, he is an excellent athlete, and this is an area he excels in!
 Just remember there are exceptions to everything and each child is unique.

 Something interesting I learned while getting my master’s degree in special education is that children who have learning disabilities, specifically language disorders, tend to be ambidextrous and are at a higher risk for being dyslexic than their right-handed peers.
-This is not always the case, but it is something to take into consideration if your child has not chosen a dominant hand and is having a reading problem.
+This isn’t always the case, but it’s something to take into consideration if your child hasn’t chosen a dominant hand and is having a reading problem.

 For a more complete list of symptoms, be sure to grab the downloadable reading difficulties checklist I have created.
 You can get it from the form at the bottom of this article.

 Different Types of Reading Disabilities

-Most reading issues don’t show up until around the age of 7 or 8, although there can be small signs earlier that you may not recognize because you assume anything out of the ordinary is due to age, and it can be.
+Most reading issues don’t show up until around the age of 7 or 8.
+Although there can be early signs you may not recognize because you assume anything out of the ordinary is due to age, and it can be.
 Looking back, you may realize some of these were early signs.

 It would be so wonderful if there were one specific thing causing your child’s reading problem, making it easy to identify.
 However, it’s not that simple.
-There are several kinds of reading disabilities, and each comes with its own set of symptoms and difficulties.
+There are several types of reading disabilities, and each comes with its own set of symptoms and difficulties.
 Below is a description of each: